 Actuarial Assumptions.
-The total pension liability as of June 30, 2020 measurement date was determined using the following actuarial assumptions which were based on the certain results of an actuarial experience study of the FRS Pension Plan completed in 2019 for the period July 1, 2013 - June 30, 2018:
+The total pension liability as of June 30, 2021 was determined using the following actuarial assumptions which were based on certain results of the most recent experience study of the FRS Pension Plan completed in 2019 for the period July 1, 2013 - June 30, 2018.